-Here are 14 things that current or soon-to-be college students and their parents need to know about getting car insurance and keeping the cost of insurance premiums low.
+Find out what college students and their parents need to know about keeping car insurance premiums low.

-If you're a soon-to-be student, the best thing you can do for your budget is not to bring a car to school with you.
-That's true even if you already own a vehicle but decide to leave it with your parents while you're away.
+If you're a soon-to-be student, the best thing you can do for your budget is not bring a car to school with you.
+That's true even if you already own a vehicle but leave it with your parents while you're away.

-After all, says Ray Crisci, worldwide auto and excess liability manager for Chubb Personal Insurance, many insurers "give auto insurance customers a discount on their auto policies if the student is 100 or more miles away from home without the car."
+Ray Crisci, worldwide auto and excess liability manager for Chubb Personal Insurance, says many insurers "give auto insurance customers a discount on their auto policies if the student is 100 or more miles away from home without the car."

-As an added bonus: if your college is located 100 or more miles away from home and you choose to be car-free, your premiums may be reduced by up to 20 percent while still providing coverage when you return home during breaks or even when you borrow a vehicle while on campus.
+If your college is located 100 or more miles away from home and you choose to be car-free, your premiums may be reduced by up to 20% while still providing coverage when you return home during breaks or even when you borrow a vehicle while on campus.

-Another way to earn a premium discount or rebate — or at least keep related expenses at bay — as a car owning college student is to limit your driving and instead walk, bike, carpool with friends, or use public transportation as often as possible.
+Another way to earn a premium discount or rebate — or at least keep related expenses at bay — as a car-owning college student is to limit your driving.
+Instead, walk, bike or carpool with friends or use public transportation as often as possible.

 If the vehicle you wind up taking to school with you is owned by your parents, it may be in both of your best interest for it to be added to your parents' insurance policy (if it isn't already).